TeddysHoney/TeddysHoney/README.md

-## Hi there 👋
+## Hi there 🌱

-I am a PhD student at the University of Bern with the __Paleogenetics and Vegetation Modeling group__, working on the ancient DNA of trees.
+I am a PhD student at the University of Bern with the [__Paleogenetics and Vegetation Modeling group__](https://www.ips.unibe.ch/research/palgen/index_eng.html), working on the ancient DNA of trees 🌲.

-Contact me at: jennifer.zhu@unibe.ch
+Contact me at 📫: jennifer.zhu@unibe.ch
 <!--
 **TeddysHoney/TeddysHoney** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.